raulmur/ORB_SLAM2/Dependencies.md

 [Freely-available software](http://www.netlib.org/blas/#_licensing).

 * **LAPACK**(required by g2o).
-BSD licensed.
+BSD license.

 * **ROS (Optional, only if you build Examples/ROS)**.
-BSD licensed.
+BSD license.
 In the manifest.xml the only declared package dependencies are roscpp, tf, sensor_msgs, image_transport, cv_bridge, which are all BSD licensed.

-Updated: 23/01/2016 Raúl Mur Artal